Stora Laxa

 Double handed fishing for multi sea winter salmon

-Beat IV is the upper most beat of Stóra Laxá and is probably the most beautiful, and the most challenging, beat of the whole river.
+Beat IV (sold separately) is the upper most beat of Stóra Laxá and is probably the most beautiful, and the most challenging, beat of the whole river.
+It is fished as a standalone beat.
 Here the river flows through rocky canyons as well as meandering through the plains.
 You will find calm pools as well as fast flowing ones, where the fly skates quickly past the salmon – agitating them beyond belief.
 Some of the pools in the canyons require tough walking and you will need to be in fair shape to be able to fully enjoy it.
 The rewards are huge as you cast your fly into gin-clear water in these canyons, often being able to spot your quarry from a high position.
 Hooking and landing fish in these canyons will certainly test your skill and is not for the faint hearted.
 This beat is ideal for the fit adventurous angler who can appreciate some exceptionally beautiful landscape.
 The boundaries are from (and including) the Bláhylur pool and up to (and including) the Ármót pool, where the river Skillandsá converges with Stóra Laxá.

-Pristine Icelandic Accommodations
+Pristine Icelandic Accommodation

 Amazing fishing amidst spectacular scenary

-Stora Laxa is located on the south coast approximately 150km from Reykjavik.
+Stóra Laxá is located on the south coast approximately 150km from Reykjavik.

-Road transfers are usually included from either Keflavik airport (3 1/2 hours) or Reykjavik (3 hours).
+Road transfers are usually included from either Keflavik airport (2 1/2 hours) or Reykjavik (1 hour 45 minutes).

 Need Assistance?